 4. Seoul Open Air Library

 Seoul’s outdoor libraries are located in Gwanghwamun Square, City Hall, and Cheonggyecheon.
-The most important thing for reading is the mood and emotion of the day.
+The most important thing to read is the mood and emotion of the day.
 Read a book by the babbling brook Cheonggyecheon or in the greenery of Seoul Plaza in front of City Hall.
-Check the official Instagram for library hours.
+Check the official website for each library’s hours of operation.

 5. Children’s Grand Park Amusement Park

-Don’t underestimate this amusement park on the side of Children’s University Park.
+Don’t underestimate this amusement park on one side of Children’s University Park.
 According to an amusement park geek who has been to Universal and Disneyland, the rides at Children’s Grand Park are scarier than those at Lotte World.
-Between retro and vintage, Children’s Grand Park Amusement Park is a charming space with low prices and unexpected fun.
+Between retro and vintage, Children’s Grand Park Amusement Park is an attractive space with affordable prices and unexpected fun.

 6. OPCD LIBRARY